 A great data protection solution is one that you don’t notice until you need it.
-That’s why Code42 for Enterprise is designed to work continuously, use resources efficiently, and protect your files securely.
+That’s why the Code42 app is designed to work continuously, use resources efficiently, and protect your files securely.
 This guide provides an overview and step-by-step tutorials on backing up files to protect them from loss.
 These articles assume you’ve already reviewed our getting started guide.